kevin-44/WAX_ExpressTrade_Integration/README.md

 ---

 There are many companies you can register a domain with.
+[NameCheap](https://www.namecheap.com) and [GoDaddy](https://www.godaddy.com) are excellent domain name providers with an active support team, they both are highly recommended!

-Although you can obtain a domain for free (e.g. [.tk](http://www.dot.tk)), you are limiting the array of extensions available to you - keep in mind that some people also tend to stay away from websites with free domains.
+> **Note**: You aren't forced to pay for a domain as there are free options (such as [.tk](http://www.dot.tk)), but you are limiting the array of extensions available to you - keep in mind that some people also tend to stay away from websites with free domains.

 ## Install Dependencies